markround/tiller/README.md

 And so on, one for each environment.
 You would then remove the `environments:` block from `common.yaml`, and Tiller will switch to loading these individual files.

-## Plugins

-In addition to specifying values in the environment files, there are other plugins that can also provide values to be used in your templates, and you can easily write your own.
-The plugins that ship with Tiller are :

- * [Consul](docs/plugins/consul.md) : These plugins allow you to retrieve your templates and values from a [Consul](https://consul.io) cluster.
-Full documentation for this plugin is available in [README-consul.md](README-consul.md), and there's also a blog post with a walk-through example at [http://www.markround.com/blog/2016/05/12/new-consul-plugin-for-tiller](http://www.markround.com/blog/2016/05/12/new-consul-plugin-for-tiller).
- * [Defaults](docs/plugins/defaults.md) : Make use of default values across your environments and templates - this can help avoid repeated definitions and makes for more efficient configuration.
- * [Environment variables](docs/plugins/environment.md) : Make use of environment variables in your templates.
- * [JSON environment variables](docs/plugins/environment_json.md) : Use complex JSON data structures from the environment in your templates.
-See [http://www.markround.com/blog/2014/10/17/building-dynamic-docker-images-with-json-and-tiller-0-dot-1-4/](http://www.markround.com/blog/2014/10/17/building-dynamic-docker-images-with-json-and-tiller-0-dot-1-4/) for some practical examples.
- * [External files](docs/plugins/external_file.md) : Load external JSON or YAML files, and use their contents in your templates.
- * [HTTP plugins](docs/plugins/http.md) : These plugins let you retrieve your templates and values from a HTTP server
- * [Random data](docs/plugins/random.md) : Simple wrapper to provide random values to your templates.
- * [XML files](docs/plugins/xml_file.md) : Load and parse XML data for use in your templates.
- * [Zookeeper plugins](docs/plugins/zookeeper.md) : These plugins allow you to store your templates and values in a ZooKeeper cluster.

 # API
 There is a HTTP API provided for debugging purposes.
 This may be useful if you want a way of extracting and examining the configuration from a running container.
 Note that this is a *very* simple implementation, and should never be exposed to the internet or untrusted networks.
 Consider it as a tool to help debug configuration issues, and nothing more.
 Also see the "Gotchas" section if you experience any `Encoding::UndefinedConversionError` exceptions.